Last Updated on December 16, 2020

 Again, VTech comes through with reliable and long-distance connections.
 Both their models have an outdoor range of 1000 feet and an indoor range of 150 feet.
 Wherever you are at home, you’ll be able to trust the secure connection of these VTech monitors.
-With the DECT 6.0 technology, you can also be sure the signal is secure so only you are aware of your baby’s sounds and movements.
+With the DECT 6.0 digital technology, you can also be sure the signal is secure so only you are aware of your baby’s sounds and movements.

 It’s a tie when it comes to distance.
-Both monitors have the same range and use DECT 6.0 technology for transmitting a secure connection.
+Both monitors have the same range and use DECT 6.0 digital technology for transmitting a secure connection.
 Even if we didn’t personally know how high quality these monitors were, it’s easy to see that VTech uses trustworthy technology if they didn’t change it in four years.

 Along with exceptional audio capabilities, both of these monitors have the option to talk to your baby.
 You can activate the “talk” button on the monitor and comfort your baby from wherever you are.
 Whether you want to sing soft lullabies to soothe your baby back to sleep or simply coo gently, the audio is just as great going back to your baby as it is for you.

-The DM223 has the extra ability to alert you to the noise level coming from the monitor via light signal.
+The DM223 has the extra ability to alert you to the noise level coming from the monitor via a night light signal.
 If you’ve turned the monitor to mute for whatever reason, the DM223 will continue to use lights and colors to let you know what noises are coming through.
 It will vibrate automatically if the noise level from your baby’s room is getting too loud, too.

-The DM223 wins this round.
+The DM223 audio monitors wins this round.
 If it wasn’t for the extra light signal capability, it would have been another tie.
 However, in a world where online meetings are becoming more common and you need a soundless way to monitor your baby, the addition of signal lights and automatic vibration comes in handy.